-From the moment babies are born, they begin responding to the world around them.
-Their reactions — being calmed by a mother's embrace or startled by a loud sound — are examples of normal infant development.
+From the moment babies are born, they respond to the world around them.
+Their reactions — being calmed by a parent's embrace or startled by a loud sound — are examples of normal infant development.

-Doctors use these milestones to tell whether a baby is developing as expected.
-There's a wide range of what's considered normal, so some babies gain skills earlier or later than others.
-Babies who were born prematurely reach milestones later.
+Doctors use milestones to tell if a baby is developing as expected.
+There's a wide range of what's considered normal, so some babies may gain skills earlier or later than others.
+Babies who were born prematurely may reach milestones later.
 Always talk with your doctor about your baby's progress.

 Here's what your newborn might do: